Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

 Interacting with SQLA Models
 ----------------------------

-It's pretty easy to play with your models from in an interpreter.
+We can play with our models in an Python interpreter.

 .. rst-class:: build
 .. container::